wallisga/slippi_stats/README.md

 2. Add business logic to `backend/web_service.py`
 3. Create template in `frontend/pages/`
 4. Add any new SQL queries to appropriate `backend/sql/` category
+5. Add observability decorators for tracing and metrics

 #### New API Endpoint
-1. Add route to `backend/routes/api_routes.py`
+1. Add route to `backend/routes/api_routes.py` with `@trace_api_endpoint`
-2. Add business logic to `backend/api_service.py`
+2. Add business logic to `backend/api_service.py` with `@trace_function`
 3. Add any new SQL queries to appropriate `backend/sql/` category
+4. Add metrics for business events and performance tracking
-4. Update API documentation
+5. Update API documentation

 #### New Database Queries
 1. Create .sql file in appropriate `backend/sql/` category
 2. Use the query via `sql_manager.get_query()` in database functions
+3. Add `@trace_database_operation` decorator for performance monitoring
-3. No Python code changes needed - queries are discovered automatically
+4. No Python code changes needed - queries are discovered automatically

+#### New Frontend Components
+1. Create component package in `frontend/components/`
+2. Follow the component development guide
+3. Add to layouts as needed
+4. Test component independence and reusability

+#### Adding Observability
+1. Use `@trace_function` for business logic functions
+2. Use `@trace_database_operation` for database operations
+3. Use `@trace_api_endpoint` for API routes
+4. Record custom metrics with `observability.record_*()` methods
+5. Add custom spans for complex operations

 ## License